How to Improve Workplace Culture with Incentives

 by | Jan 3, 2020 | Blog

 The idea that incentives can have an effect on company culture is relatively new, at least in practice.
-We’ve talked about this a little bit recently.
+We’ve talked about this powerful effect in some recent content pieces.
 The concept stems, of course, through motivation and behavior modification.
-How do we not only motivate people to do the things we want them to do but also to see us the way we want to be seen?
+How do we not only motivate people to do the things we want them to do, but also to see us the way we want to be seen?

 Let’s take a look at the IRF’s report for some answers on how to improve workplace culture with incentives.